okteto/pipeline/README.md

 # Example usage

-This example runs the login action, activates a namespace, and triggers the Okteto pipeline
+This example runs the context action, activates a namespace, and triggers the Okteto pipeline

 ```yaml
 # File: .github/workflows/workflow.yml